Milner39/Special-Offer-Scraper/README.md

 <br>

-2. Create a `.env` file in the project's root.
+2. Rename `.env.example` to `.env` file in the project's root.
 You can check what env options there are in the `env.ts` file.

 <br>